Product updates, guides, and more

 }

-// If middleware passes, continue with registration logic
+// continue with real registration logic

 })